 One of the most popular fall festival games is bobbing for apples.
-But if having your child stick his mouth in a tub of water where other kids have been lolling their mouths grosses you out, try this old British take on the game.
-Hang the apples from strings instead of using a bucket of water.
-Only allow one child to try for one apple so other kids' mouths aren't going for the same apple.
+However, if having children stick their mouth in a tub of water grosses you out, try this old British take on the game.
+Hang the apples from strings instead of using a bucket of water, and only allow one child to try for one apple, so other kids' mouths aren't going for the same apple.

 07 of 10

 Make your own bean bag toss game, in which a bean bag making it in the hole means the participants win a prize.
 If you would like to give players more than one shot at winning, add more holes to the boards and paint rings around the different holes to represent prize tiers.
 For example, the hole at the top center is the hardest to get the bag through, so paint a red ring that signifies that the winner gets a big prize.
 Paint blue rings on the second row to indicate a medium-sized prize and yellow rings on the bottom row, which are the closest and easiest to hit, so the winner gets a small prize.

 Spin the Wheel

 There's something about a spinning wheel that draws a crowd of young and old.
 Additionally, you can theme the wheel for the festivities—for Halloween, you could put ghost and pumpkins on a wheel and ask the player to choose one.
 If the wheel lands on the one they've chosen, they win a prize.
 Alternatively, if you want players to try for specific prizes, put pictures of the prizes on the wheel.